 Jasmin Cloutier is an associate professor in the Department of Psychological and Brain Sciences at the University of Delaware.
 He received his PhD in Psychology and Brain Sciences at Dartmouth College, worked as a postdoctoral associate at Tufts University and M.I.T, and previously was an assistant professor at the University of Chicago.
 He is broadly interested in social cognition and social neuroscience with an emphasis on research questions related to person perception, person evaluation, and impression formation.
 His current work often focuses on how interracial contact and social status shapes the outcome of these processes.

 Grace joined the IFSN lab in 2016.
 She is broadly interested in social cognition and the psychological and neural mechanisms involved in face perception, and she is specifically interested in the ways in which individual differences in intergroup contact shape people’s perception and evaluation of social targets.
 Previously, Grace was a research intern at the American Association of University Women and a post-baccalaureate research fellow at the National Institutes of Health Clinical Center.
 Grace’s hobbies outside of the lab include photography, spending time outdoors, watching baseball, and collecting houseplants.

-Denise Barth is a third year PhD student in the IFSN lab.
+Denise Barth is a fifth year PhD student in the IFSN lab.
 As a researcher, she is interested in how we categorize and stereotype individuals based on various identities, such as race, and additionally how our biases and environments interact to influence our perceptions of others.
 She hopes to be able to apply findings related to these research interests to contemporary social issues.
 Previously, Denise was involved in research looking at working memory deficits in individuals with concealable stigmatized identities and completed a master’s thesis which studied environmental influences (i.e. racial prototypicality, group identity composition) of race categorization.
 In her free time, she likes to explore areas around Newark and read about social justice issues.